rphuang/riot/README.md

     4. close & restart

 5. Install smart plug RIOT service (see readme.md in the folder for more)
-    1. copy this folder PySmartPlugService to the Raspberry Pi
+    1. copy this folder pySmartPlugService to the Raspberry Pi
     2. install from https://github.com/vrachieru/tplink-smartplug-api.
 Alternatively, just download the code and copy the api.py to above folder and rename to tplink_smartplug.py

 # Coming